-UAS provides exhibition and production infrastructure and develops new programs with the needs of Calgary-based emerging artists in mind.
-The continuing education of emerging artists is central to our mandate.
-Please see the following resources if you wish to improve your competitiveness and professionalism.
-UAS has also provided links to various organizations that provide various services for artists.
+Untitled provides exhibition and production infrastructure and develops new programs with the needs of both Calgarians and Calgary-based emerging artists in mind.
+The continuing education of emerging artists is an important aspect of our central mandate of supporting emerging contemporary art in Calgary.

 Improve your Written Materials